netscaler/netscaler-terraform-modules/azure/cloud_native/README.md

 terraform apply -auto-approve
 ```

-#### Run the bash scipt:
+#### Run the bash scipt for additional configuration for OpenShift Cluster:
-Run the bash scipt for additinal configuration inside the same folder:
+If VPX in HA-INC mode is being deployed for OpenShift cluster then run the bash scipt for additinal configuration inside the same folder:

 ```
 chmod +x openshift.sh